This dictionary covers graphic design, prepress and print terminology

 A computer smallest addressable portion of data storage.
 The address is an identification (number or name) for the data storage location on a disk.

-Paper incorporating special security features such as a watermark, special dye, a thin wire,… The paper is used for documents such as cheques or bank notes.
+Paper incorporating special security features such as a watermark, special dye, a thin wire,… The paper is used for documents such as cheques or banknotes.

 The segment of the printing industry that handles printing banknotes, passports, identity documents, driver’s licenses, vouchers, lottery tickets but also packages for luxury or pharmaceutical products.

 The cover of a book or booklet that is printed using the same paper grade and weight as the inside pages.
-This can be done to assure that a slim booklet can lay flat but is is also a good way of reducing cost.
+This can be done to assure that a slim booklet can lay flat but it is also a good way of reducing cost.

 – Thin lines added to the end of a letterform’s stem and stroke.